yubol-bobo/AI-in-One-Interview-Handbook/README.md

 - P-value:the p-value represents the probability of obtaining a test value, which is as extreme as the one which had been observed originally.
 The underlying condition is that the null hypothesis is true.

+### MLE
+- Definition: Maximum Likelihood Estimation (MLE) is a statistical method used to estimate the parameters of a probability distribution by maximizing a likelihood function.
+It's a fundamental technique in both statistics and machine learning.
+- The basic idea behind MLE is to find the parameter values that make the observed data most probable.
+Given a set of observations and a statistical model with unknown parameters, MLE selects the parameter values that maximize the likelihood function.
+- In everyday conversation, "probability" and "likelihood" mean the same thing.
+However, in Stats-Land, "likelihood" specifically refers to this situation we've covered here; where you are trying to find the optimal value for the mean or standard deviation for a distribution given a bunch of observed measurements.
 ----
 ## Machine Learning